 TWL Specialist Skin & Laser Centre is a dermatology clinic helmed by accredited Singapore dermatologist Dr. Teo Wan Lin.
 Dr. Teo specialises in skin, hair, nail disorders, removal of skin growths, skin cancer & surgery as well as aesthetic dermatology.
 She is a key opinion leader in cosmeceutical skincare and author of the Skincare Bible.
 The clinic is known for its acne treatments, especially in adult hormonal acne & maskne.
 Dr. Teo developed the best-selling Multi-CERAM as a “Prescription Emollient Device”, a steroid alternative to treating eczema with anti-inflammatory botanicals.
 Her clinic specialises in the use of evidence-based cosmeceuticals as part of rosacea treatment, offering also teledermatology and an onsite customised skincare pharmacy.

 Click here now to book an appointment online with Dr. Teo.
-Alternatively, contact us by clicking on the chat box (bottom left corner of this page) or WhatsApp us to find out more.Tags: Atopic Dermatitis / Eczema, Dermatology, Hair Loss
+Alternatively, contact us by clicking on the chat box (bottom left corner of this page) or WhatsApp us to find out more.Tags: ~All Topics, Atopic Dermatitis / Eczema, Dermatology, Hair Loss